-Raul is a 60 year old retired accountant that used to work at a State run power plant.
-He’s danced at Sun Dance 8 times, gone on Hanblecha 4 times and now he plans to work the fire 4 years (this is his first) on Sundance ceremonies to come; he tells me he wants to volunteer for cedar work after that.
-Here he is giving hot coal to Elizma (20) who is helping with Cedar.
+Raul is a 60 year old retiree accountant that used to work at Mexico’s state owned electric utility.
+He’s danced at Sun Dance 8 times, gone on Hanblecha 4 times and now he plans to work the fire 4 years Sundance ceremonies to come, this being his first.

 Sun Dancer.
 Supplicant.
 College bachelor degrees in Accounting, Marketing, Business Management and 3 Master’s degrees in Senior’s Management , Education and Gestalt Formation.
 Has also taught at college level in the TEC Milenio system.